jrdhowell/markovchain/README.md

-Given an array of arrays (hereinafter, matrix) of equal dimensions where each row represents a state and the columns represent a step to that state as an argument for function solution(M), return an array with the probabilities of ending in each end state when initial state is the first row, by the fraction numerators and the denominator in the final entry of the array.
-Note: End states will have no entries representing no steps will be taken.
+Given an array of arrays (hereinafter, matrix) of equal dimensions where each row represents a state and the columns represent a step to that state as an argument for function solution(M), return an array with the probabilities of ending in each end state when the initial state is the first row, by the fraction numerators and the common denominator as the final entry of the array.
+Note: End states will have no entries representing no steps can be taken.
+Initial state and other step states are guaranteed to get to an end state.

 For example, given a matrix: